AI-EFFECT/AI-Verification/README.md

 ## 📊 Verification Modes

-This toolbox automates the generation of a formal audit report by identifying the **global maximum violation**—the exact point where your surrogate model will fail.
+If `report` is set to `yes`, this toolbox automates the generation of a formal audit report by identifying the **global maximum violation**—the exact point where your surrogate model will fail.

 | Feature | **Safety Analysis** (`constraint`) | **Optimality Analysis** (`distance`) |
 | :--- | :--- | :--- |